HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis

-In summary, the average obscured SFR of our sample has been constrained to be below $\sim$40-50 M$_{\odot}$ yr$^{-1}$ by a mean-stack detection at 3 GHz.
+In summary, the average obscured SFR of our sample has been constrained to be below $\sim$50--60 M$_{\odot}$ yr$^{-1}$ by a mean-stack detection at 3 GHz.
 However, individual 3 GHz radio upper limits to the obscured SFR are $<$120-190 M$_{\odot}$yr$^{-1}$, therefore not sufficient to reject, on a galaxy-by-galaxy basis, star formation at 1$\sigma$ below the estimated value for the MS at z$\sim$2.8 corresponding to our stellar masses.
 Our sample contains four secure MIPS 24$\mu$m detections (f$_{24\mu m}\sim$ 0.1--0.2mJy) with no FIR counterparts given also the shallow upper limits at these redshifts.
-Three of these detections are consistent with being AGN-powered given their luminous X-ray counterparts.
-The combined passive stellar emission for the remaining MIPS source points toward such galaxy being a likely obscured AGN host.
+Three of these detections are consistent with being AGN-powered judging from their luminous X-ray counterparts.
+The combined passive stellar emission for the remaining MIPS source suggests that this galaxy is likely an obscured AGN host.
 The lack of individual strong constraints on the residual obscured SFR at these redshifts, combined with very young mass-weighted ages and high dust extinction values for some of our targets, renders the classification on a galaxy-by-galaxy basis somewhat ambiguous.
-We argue that extended spectral coverage (e.g. covering H$\alpha$ and [NII]) could be of help on this matter and that conclusive evidence on the nature of such high-z QGs can be obtained only with targeted deep mm observations.
+We argue that extended spectral coverage (e.g. covering H$\alpha$ and [NII]) could be of help on this matter and that conclusive evidence on the nature of these high-z QGs can only be obtained with targeted deep mm observations.